Son Ho-jun (footballer)

-Son Ho-jun (born 3 July 2002) is a South Korean footballer who plays as a forward for K League 1 side Suwon Samsung Bluewings.
+Son Ho-jun (born 3 July 2002) is a South Korean footballer who plays as a forward for K League 2 side Gyeongnam FC.

 Club career

 Son signed a semi-professional contract with Suwon Samsung Bluewings in July 2020.
 For the 2022 season, he was loaned to K League 2 side Jeonnam Dragons.

 International career

 In 2015, Son was called up to the South Korean under-13 side.